 In 2018, a group of artists salvaged the last remaining trading “pit” floors from the Chicago Board of Trade, after electronic trading rendered these octagonal pits obsolete.
 In the following years, the floors have circulated through a global purgatory of storage and exhibition, housed in the custom wooden shipping crates that are iconic in the art world.
 For their Garden Project, Marissa Lee Benedict, David Rueter, and Daniel de Paula rearrange fragments of these shipping crates around a missing object, connecting negation in modernist sculpture with dematerialization in global logistics and commodification.
 In Repose, these wooden fragments interlock in patterns reminiscent of the geometric flooring at the Board of Trade, transforming as viewers walk around The Arts Club’s garden while framing an absent object.

-Unfortunately, our galleries are temporarily closed.
-For more information, click here.
 Lingering at the intersection of music theory, painting, and sound, Jennie C. Jones presents a new body of work prompted by the concept of “constant structure”—a term borrowed from Modern jazz composition.
-It refers to a consecutive chord progression with different root notes that […]
+It refers to a consecutive chord progression with different root notes that links disparate tones into a cohesive entity.
+Like the intervals of […]

 Not all past exhibitions are included in the grid view.
 To view a full list of past exhibitions, click here.